pandas-dev/pandas/doc/source/development/contributing.rst

 Tips for a successful pull request
 ==================================

-If you have made it to the `Review your code`_ phase, one of the core contributors may take a look.
+If you have made it to the `Making a pull request`_ phase, one of the core contributors may take a look.
 Please note however that a handful of people are responsible for reviewing all of the contributions, which can often lead to bottlenecks.